grafioschtrader/grafioschtrader/README.md

 ### Email account
 GT requires access to an Email account for user registration.
 For encrypting you have to proceed according to the description of chapter [application.properties](./backend#applicationproperties).
 #### Settings for Gmail
 The settings for Google's Gmail would be similar to the following.
-Note that for Gmail maybe the security settings must changed.
-Gmail must be enabled for less secure apps.
+For Gmail, 2-Step verification must be activated.
+Afterwards a **App password** can be generated for a specific application.
+This 16-character password must be used.
 ```
 spring.mail.host=smtp.gmail.com
 spring.mail.port=587
 spring.mail.username=grafiosch@gmail.com
-spring.mail.password=DEC(YOUR_MAIL_PASSWORD)
+spring.mail.password=DEC("Generated 16-character App password")
 spring.mail.properties.mail.smtp.auth=true
 spring.mail.properties.mail.smtp.starttls.enable=true
+spring.mail.properties.mail.smtp.ssl.enable = false
 ```
 #### Settings for Outlook
 In my case, the following setting works: